lgbt-foundation/whitepaper/pinkpaper.md

 * abst-1:  LGBT or LGBTQ, LGBTQI or LGBT+ includes Lesbians, Gays, Bisexual, Transgender, Queer, Intersex, and other communities defined by their sexual self-identification.
 We celebrate the spectrum of diversity as well as gender fluidness and will work to support and include + elements through the efforts and makeup of the foundation.
 * abst-2: See White Paper for additional details.
+* abst-3: Furthermore, Hornet’s strong presence in several key-markets in Asia (like Taiwan, Thailand, Russia) and their affiliation with Blued.
 * econ-1: The full report is not publicly available, but can be requested via http://www.lgbt-capital.com
 * spen-1: LGBT Community Survey® data was provided by Community Marketing & Insights (CMI), an LGBT-focused research firm based in San Francisco.
 The data used here are from the [11th Annual LGBT Community Survey](http://thegsba.org/scholarship-home/scholarship-blog/blog-item/gsba-blog/2017/07/11/community-marketing-insights'-11th-annual-lgbt-community-survey-report)®
 * spen-2: CMI Survey Page 45.